-We recommend reading [1] and [2] in detail.
+We recommend reading [1] and [2] (except section 5.1) in detail.
 [3] is supplementary reading.

 Exercises

 - 1 Range queries with a single CountMin sketch In this exercise we consider range queries of the form: - range(a, b): Return an estimate for the number of elements with value between a and b (both included).